rubenhortas/rubenhortas.github.io/_drafts/2023-03-18-maintenance-of-hdd-in-gnu-linux.md

 > The disk should be umounted to be able to run fsck {: .prompt-warning}

-## Checking the disk (again...)
+## Check the disk partitions

+Let's say we want repair our `/dev/sdb1` partition.

 Sometimes the disk is marked as clean, but we know for sure that the disk has some damage, because we had errors using it.
-So, we can force a check on the disk:
+So, we can force a check on the partition:

 ```
-$ sudo fsck -f /dev/sdb
+$ sudo fsck -f /dev/sdb1
 ```

-Don't worry, this test is immediate ;)
+Don't worry, this test is fast ;)

 ## Fix the disk automatically